SumoLogic/sumologic-documentation/docs/dashboards-new/create_a_dashboard_new.md

 ## Metrics page

-To create a Dashboard (New) from the [Metrics page](../../Metrics/Metric-Queries-and-Alerts/11Metrics-Queries.md "https://help.sumologic.com/Metrics/Metric-Queries-and-Alerts/01Metrics-Queries"):
+To create a Dashboard (New) from the [Metrics page] (../../Metrics/Metric-Queries-and-Alerts/11Metrics-Queries.md "https://help.sumologic.com/Metrics/Metric-Queries-and-Alerts/01Metrics-Queries"):

-1. From the Metrics page click the **Add to Dashboard** button on the [Metrics Explorer](../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").
+1. From the Metrics page click the **Add to Dashboard** button on the [Metrics Explorer] (../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").

     ![metrics explorer add to dashboard.png](/img/dashboards-new/create-dashboard-new/metrics-explorer-add-to-dashboard.png)